You’ve Just Won $1,000! Lucky You!

 You could also use a different browser than the default ones shipped with your phone.
 Purify and Firefox have mobile browsers with additional privacy and ad blocking features enabled by default.

 Ad blockers only solve part of the problem.
 If you end up disabling an ad blocker to view content, you still could expose yourself to malicious content.
 Mobile devices need protection too, just like your desktop.

 It is clear mobile devices cannot be an unprotected endpoint for organizations because it has all of the access and contains all of the information of a traditional endpoint.
 And while there are some overlaps in what you protect – email, calendars, etc., – the way you solve the traditional endpoint security problem is completely different than how you solve the mobile security problem.

 The Zimperium platform leverages award-winning, disruptive and patented machine learning-based engine – z9 – to protect mobile data, apps and sessions against device compromises, network attacks, phishing attempts and malicious apps.

-To date, z9 has detected 100 percent of zero-day device exploits without requiring an update or suffering from the delays and limitations of cloud-based detection or legacy security architectures—something no other mobile security provider can claim.
+To date, z9 has detected 100 percent of zero-day device exploits in the wild without requiring an update or suffering from the delays and limitations of cloud-based detection or legacy security architectures—something no other mobile security provider can claim.

 Josh Scott is Vice President of Product Management at Zimperium.
 His background in cyber security extends from incident response, vulnerability management, pentesting, and everything in between.
 Josh has designed and helped build multiple software platforms focused on serving enterprise cyber security needs, where environmental adaptation and flexibility are essential.